eficode-academy/istio-katas/004-egress-traffic.md

 ### Overview

-- Delete the sentences `v1` deployment and deploy `v2` and api
+- Deploy sentences `v2` and the new api service

 - Run the loop query script with the `hosts` entry

-- Observe the response for the external service
+- Observe the response of the external service

 - Observe the traffic flow with Kiali